-Other colors used in the comparison are red, which denotes items that exist only in the project on the PC and not in the PLC and black which highlights items that are identical in both projects.
+Other colors used in the comparison are red, which notes items that exist only in the project on the PC and not in the PLC and black which highlights items that are identical in both projects.
 There are also numerous checkbox and radio button options available to help you analyze the differences between projects.

-Once you have connected to the CPU either by using the New Online option or using PLC
+Once you have connected to the CPU either by using the New Online option or using PLC > Connect for offline projects, you may encounter the initialization windows shown below.

-The Setup System Configuration option (left) allows you to configure the parameters of the Do-more T1H Series PLC.
+The Setup System Configuration option allows you to configure the parameters of the Do-more PLC.
 I/O module configuration, CPU ports, and I/O mapping profiles are a few of the parameters available in the System Configuration window.
 Refer to the following section for Hardware Configuration options.